elite-polito/elite-polito.github.io/docs/teaching/02jsk-hci/2-schedule.md

 <LectureRow
     date="25/10/2023" time="13:00-14:30" type="Lab" teacher="All"
     >
-    Assignment 1: Feedback and discussion (all groups)
+    Assignment 1: Feedback and discussion (<a href="https://docs.google.com/spreadsheets/d/1NngPG8eniNBA2pFE4qbOaYt1zSBjm6HF8UrwcEfHo_w" title="Schedule for the feedback session">schedule for all groups</a>)
 </LectureRow>

 <LectureRow
     date="25/10/2023" time="14:30-16:00" type="Lab" teacher="All"
     >
-    Assignment 1: Feedback and discussion (all groups)
+    Assignment 1: Feedback and discussion (<a href="https://docs.google.com/spreadsheets/d/1NngPG8eniNBA2pFE4qbOaYt1zSBjm6HF8UrwcEfHo_w" title="Schedule for the feedback session">schedule for all groups</a>)
 </LectureRow>

 <LectureRow
     date="25/10/2023" time="16:00-17:30" type="Lab" teacher="All"
     >
-    Assignment 1: Feedback and discussion (all groups)
+    Assignment 1: Feedback and discussion (<a href="https://docs.google.com/spreadsheets/d/1NngPG8eniNBA2pFE4qbOaYt1zSBjm6HF8UrwcEfHo_w" title="Schedule for the feedback session">schedule for all groups</a>)
 </LectureRow>

 <LectureDivider topic='Week 05'/>{/*-------------------------------------------*/}